Saul Yanovsky

-Saul Yanovsky (שאול יאנאווסקי) (April 18, 1864 – February 1, 1939) was an American anarchist and journalist.
+Saul Yanovsky (שאול יאנאווסקי) (April 18, 1864, in Pinsk – February 1, 1939) was an American anarchist and journalist.

 He is best remembered as the editor of the Yiddish anarchist newspaper Fraye Arbeter Shtime, a role he held for twenty years.
 He contributed to other newspapers including the London anarchist newspaper Arbayter Fraynd and socialist competitor Forverts, He was a member of the Jewish-anarchist group Pioneers of Liberty.

 Yanovsky was one of the most influential editors in Yiddish journalism.
 Sociologist Robert E. Park remarked that writing for Yanovsky was the equivalent of a Yiddish literary passport.
 However, if Yanovsky thought a submission was subpar, the submission risked being subjected to his biting sarcasm and literary wrath in his dedicated section in the Fraye Arbeter Shtime.